i-love-coffee-i-love-tea/audogombleed.sh/README.md

   aliases, Python scripts, you name it.
 CLI frameworks like Cobra (Go) or Click (Python) only work within their language.
 - :package: **Zero dependencies** — the config parser is an embedded AWK script.
-The only runtime requirements are bash (or zsh) and awk, which are on every Unix system.
+The only runtime requirements are bash, zsh, or fish and awk, which are on every Unix system.
 Nothing to install.
 - :rocket: **Scales from trivial to complex** — a one-command CLI needs 3 lines of config.
 A multi-level command tree with dynamic arguments and included